 - Limited fault tolerance.
-If the event collector goes offline, the events will be collected on the client and forwarding will resume once the event collector is back online. - An extended fault could result in audit event loss on the client due to log rollover.
+If the event collector goes offline, the events are collected on the client and forwarding resumes once the event collector is back online. - An extended fault could result in audit event loss on the client due to log rollover.
 This can be mitigated by large event log size.